Parakramabahu II: Reign in Dambadeniya and Campaign against Magha

 Parakramabahu's first act after his coronation was to build a Temple of the Tooth in his kingdom.
 At the ceremony of depositing the Tooth Relic of the Buddha, he promised to save the country from the cruel invader named Kalinga Magha (a.k.a.
 Gangaraja Kalinga Vijayabahu).
 Due to this, the people of the country, including the Buddhist monks, became very enlightened about Parakramabahu II.

 While preparing for the battle, the king had to face another invasion in his eleventh year (1244-1245), by a Javaka or Malay ruler named Chandrabhanu from the Tambralinga kingdom of Southeast Asia.
 The reason Chandrabhanu invaded Sri Lanka is uncertain, but historians suggest that he invaded the politically fragmented island in the aim of claiming the relic of the Tooth of the Buddha.

 Although Chandrabhanu's initial invasion of the country wasn't a success, he settled in the North of Sri Lanka with an aim of re-invading the island.

-Parakrmabahu II successfully pushed Kalinga Magha out of Polonnaruwa by 1244, and finally expelled him entirely from Sri Lanka in 1255, ending Magha's brutal 40-year rule.
-The fate of Magha after his banishment remains unknown.
+Parakramabahu II successfully pushed Kalinga Magha out of Polonnaruwa by 1244, Chandrabhanu fled to Jaffna kingdom and secured the throne from Kalinga Magha.
+The fate of Magha after his withdrawal to Jaffna kingdom remains unknown.